skilesare/immortality/a_new_constitution/article-ii---commentary.md

 ---

-Here we limit the ability to recieve private payments for those that would serve in office.
+Here we limit the ability to receive private payments for those that would serve in office.

 ---